Determining planetary positions in the sky for $\pm 50$ years to an accuracy of $\stackrel{<}{_{\sim}} 1^{\circ}$ with a calculator}: Locating planets in sky

+For a more precise location of a planet we can calculate its relative angular distance from the Sun along the ecliptic.
 The difference between the geocentric positions of a planet and Sun (Table 4) is called the elongation ($\psi$) of the planet and it tells us about planet's position in the sky with respect to that of the Sun.
 The longitude increases eastwards, therefore, if the longitude of the planet is greater than that of the Sun, then the planet lies to the east of the Sun.
-That means, in the morning the Sun will rise before the planet but in the evening the planet will be setting after the Sun.
+That means, in the morning the Sun will be rising before the planet rises but in the evening the planet will be setting after the sunset.
 So the planet will be visible in the evening sky in the west.
-On the other hand, if the geocentric longitude of the planet is smaller than that of the Sun, it will rise before the Sun and will be visible in the morning in the eastern sky.
+On the other hand, if the geocentric longitude of the planet is smaller than that of the Sun, then it lies to the west of the Sun and will rise before the sunrise and will be visible in the morning in the eastern sky.

-In Table 4, positions of planets with respect to Sun on 01.01.07 are given for 00:00 UT, which corresponds to 05:30 IST (Indian Standard Time).
-For example, the geocentric longitude of Mars with respect to Sun is $258.4-280.2 = -21.8^{\circ}$.
-Thus Mars has a western elongation $\sim 22^{\circ}$ on 01.01.07, 05:30 IST.
+In Table 4, positions of planets with respect to Sun on 01.04.2020 are given for 00:00 UT, which corresponds to 05:30 IST (Indian Standard Time).
+For example, the geocentric longitude of Venus with respect to Sun is $57.6-11.8 = 45.9^{\circ}$.
+Thus Venus has an eastern elongation $45.9^{\circ}$ on 01.04.2020, 05:30 IST, and would be visible only in the evening, after the sunset, in the western sky.

-As Earth completes a rotation in 24 hours, the westward motion of the sky is at a rate $15^{\circ}$/ hour.
-This rate is strictly true for the celestial equator, but we can use this as an approximate rotation rate even for the ecliptic, which is inclined at a $23.5^{\circ}$ to the equator.
-Therefore Mars will rise $22/15 \sim $ about one and half hour before the Sun.
+As Earth completes a rotation in 24 hours, the westward motion of the sky is at a rate $360/24=15^{\circ}$/ hour.
+This rate is strictly true for the celestial equator, but we can use this as an approximate rotation rate even for the ecliptic, which is inclined at $23.5^{\circ}$ to the equator.
+Therefore Mercury, on 01.04.2020, will rise about $26.4/15\sim 1.5$ hours before the sunrise, and could be seen in the eastern sky in the morning.

-We have also tabulated elongations of the planets for the same date but at 17:30 IST.
-Note that this corresponds to 12:00 UT and there is a change in the elongation values during this half a day due to shifts in the geocentric longitudes of the planets and the sun.
-Venus with an eastern elongation $\sim 16^{\circ}$ on that evening, will be setting a little more than an hour after the sunset.
-This way, one can easily locate the planets in the sky from their elongations.